Inspect

 Inspect provides many built-in components, including facilities for prompt engineering, tool usage, multi-turn dialog, and model graded evaluations.
 Extensions to Inspect (e.g. to support new elicitation and scoring techniques) can be provided by other Python packages.

 We’ll walk through a fairly trivial “Hello, Inspect” example below.
-Read on to learn the basics, then read the documentation on Workflow, Solvers, Tools, Scorers, Datasets, and Models to learn how to create more advanced evaluations.
+Read on to learn the basics, then read the documentation on Options, Solvers, Tools, Scorers, Datasets, and Models to learn how to create more advanced evaluations.

 Getting Started

-$ pip install inspect-ai
+pip install inspect-ai

 To develop and run evaluations, you’ll also need access to a model, which typically requires installation of a Python package as well as ensuring that the appropriate API key is available in the environment.